(Redirected from Minnie Minoso)

 Feats of Age

 Minoso is the third-oldest player to hit safely in a major league game, during the 1976 season.
-He was 1 for 8 the entire season and his only hit came on September 12th.
+He was 1 for 8 and his only hit came on September 12th.
 Hall of Famer Jim O'Rourke hit safely at age 54 on September 22, 1904, and Charley O'Leary singled at the age of 58 in 1934.
+At the time of the hit, Minnie was widely hailed as the oldest major leaguer to get a hit, based on an erroneous 1922 birthdate.

 He is also the third-oldest player ever to come to bat in a major league game, at age 54 on October 5, 1980, when he pinch hit for Chet Lemon in the 7th inning.
-Minoso grounded out third to first.
+Minoso grounded out, third to first.
 The two older players who came to bat in a major league game were Charley O'Leary (58), and Satchel Paige (59).
-He faced Frank Tanana in both his 1976 and 1980 "cameo" appearances.
+He faced Frank Tanana in both his 1976 and 1980 cameos.

-In spite of Minoso's claims in his own biography his actual age remains in question.
+Despite Minoso's claims in his own biography, his actual age remains in question.
 His long listed birth date of 1922 (which remained associated with him until the 21st century) makes him three years older than his since claimed date of 1925.
 It defies "baseball age" logic for a player to claim he is older rather than younger than he is.
-Only Minnie knows for sure..., perhaps not even he.
-As a result when he died in 2015, obituaries said he was 92, although he was more likely 89.
+Only Minnie knew for sure... perhaps not even he knew.
+As a result, when he died from a torn pulmonary artery in 2015, obituaries said he was 92, although he was more likely 89.

 - 7-time AL All-Star (1951-1954, 1957, 1959 & 1960)